 - Corner Bead Damage

-Most drywall cracks occur within the first year of finishing a drywall project.
-Some cracking in drywall is inevitable.
-How do you fix drywall cracks?
+How do you repair drywall cracks?
 What type of drywall mud is best for repairing drywall cracks?
 What type of drywall tape should be used when repairing drywall cracks?
-Read some of the articles linked here for a detailed discussion.
+Please read some of the following articles to learn more about repairing drywall cracks.

 There are a number of reasons why you may need to repair drywall holes.
-For example, when electricians install or move lights or outlet boxes, there are usually holes left that need to be repaired.
+For example, when electricians install or move lights or outlet boxes, there are usually holes left behind that need to be repaired.
 If a door does not have a good door stop, it can slam into the wall causing the door nob to create a hole.

-A very common imperfection in drywall is 'nail-pops'.
-Nail-pops look like small round indentations in the drywall surface.
-The paint cracks around the screw head.
-'Screw-pops' are caused when the underlying screw or nail breaks free from the backing below and allows the drywall to move in and out.
+Screw pops are caused when the underlying screw or nail breaks free from the backing below and allows the drywall to move away from the underlying backing.